Securing public health information with mature zero trust

 U.S. DEPARTMENT OF HEALTH AND HUMAN SERVICES, OFFICE OF INSPECTOR GENERAL (HHS-OIG): Solutions to protect confidential treatment, investigation, and operations data

-Challenge: HHS-OIG handles and analyzes large amounts of public health data and personally identifiable information, including grants and Medicare and Medicaid claims.
+HHS-OIG handles and analyzes large amounts of public health data and personally identifiable information, grants and Medicare and Medicaid claims.
 The analysis of these millions of data points supports recommendations for COVID Provider Relief Fund operations, treatments for opioid overdose, investigations of healthcare fraud, and more.
-These data, program information, and analyses must be protected from sophisticated cyber attacks.
+These data, program information, and analyses needed protection from cyber attacks.

 - Investment start: 04/2023